Decorative Contact Lenses: Is Your Vision Worth It?

 - novelty stores

 - convenience stores

 - beach shops

 - Internet (unless the site requires a prescription)

 These are not authorized distributors of contact lenses, which are prescription devices by federal law.

 How to Buy Decorative Contact Lenses Safely

-- Whether you go in person or shop online, buy the lenses from a seller that requires you to provide a prescription.
+Buy the lenses from a seller that requires you to provide a prescription, whether you go in person or shop online.